10-Day Tibet Group Tour: Lhasa, Everest Camp; Namtso Lake Small Group Adventure

 • Free oxygen supply & bottled mineral water

-• China Visa (including Group Visa from Nepal — contact us for help)
+• China Visa (including Group Visa from Nepal — contact us for more info)

 • International and domestic flights/trains to/from Lhasa (booking available)

-• Single supplement (for solo travelers or non-sharing)
+• Single supplement (for solo travelers or if not sharing)

 • Meals not listed in the itinerary